RandyKings8/J.E.R.M.-Language/README.md

 The `::` in `WSystem::` is a Directive Declarater for `Body`, which selects which bridge of communication it will use.

-The `.` in `Body.put` is a command or code separator, a whitespace may work but its more computerized using `.`.
+The `.` in `Body.put` is a command or code separator and accesser, a whitepspace may work.

 The `put()` function in `Body.put(Hello)` is a function or command, which when executed, it will print out "Hello".